atreyasha/sentiment-argument-mining/src/README.md

 ### 3. Pre-process data

+#### i.
+Argumentation

-In order to pre-process and encode US election debate data, we have developed some useful functions in `pre_process.py`.
+In order to pre-process and encode US election debate data, we have developed some useful functions in `pre_process_argumentation.py`.
 Usage documentation for this script is shown below:

 ```
-$ python3 pre_process.py --help
+$ python3 pre_process_argumentation.py --help

 usage: pre_process.py [-h] [--dtype str]